- Specialty Services

 Animals are often affected by multiple different skin and ear disorders caused by allergies, internal or endocrine diseases, infectious diseases, or parasites.
 These conditions can often be very frustrating to diagnose and treat, which is why many veterinarians choose to refer their clients to a veterinary dermatologist for long-term management.

-Some of the more advanced services we offer include video otoscopy, deep ear cleaning under general anesthesia, interadermal allergy testing and allergen-specific immunotherapy, and skin biopsies.
+Some of the more advanced services we offer include video otoscopy, deep ear cleaning under general anesthesia, intradermal allergy testing and allergen-specific immunotherapy, and skin biopsies.

 The dermatology service at Hope Veterinary Specialists is available five days a week.
-Dr. Palmeiro sees appointments on Mondays from 9:30am to 5:00pm, and Dr. Shanley sees appointments on Wednesdays, Thursdays, and Fridays from 8:00am to 5:00pm.
-Hours are by appointment only—and usually upon referral by your primary care veterinarian.
-Note that while there are no doctors available on Tuesdays, the dermatology service’s nurses are available to address your questions and concerns.
+Dr. Palmeiro sees appointments every other Monday from 9:30am to 5:00pm, and Dr. Shanley sees appointments Tuesdays, Wednesdays, Thursdays, and Fridays and alternate Mondays from 8:00am to 5:00pm.
+Hours are by appointment only—and preferably upon referral by your primary care veterinarian.